Cushman Fisheries Program

 Our two innovative hatcheries feature state-of-the-art technology.

 - The Saltwater Park Sockeye Hatchery, on Hood Canal, is dedicated specifically to rearing sockeye salmon.
-After they grow into smolts, they are collected with the floating juvenile fish collector and released into the lower North Fork of the Skokomish River.
-Returning adult sockeye will eventually be collected at the base of Cushman Dam No. 2.
-As of February 2019, we have about 615,000 sockeye at the hatchery.
-The hatchery features circular tanks for rearing fish, a modern incubation system, an advanced chiller system for thermally marking fish and cutting-edge computer monitoring and alarm systems.
+We release the fry into Lake Cushman to grow bigger and stronger.
+We collect with them with our floating juvenile fish collector and release them into the North Fork Skokomish River.
+Returning adult sockeye are collected at the base of Cushman No. 2 Dam.
+Our first sockeye returned in the summer of 2020.
+The hatchery features circular tanks for rearing fish, a modern incubation system, an advanced chiller system for thermally marking fish, and cutting-edge computer monitoring and alarm systems.

 - The North Fork Skokomish Salmon Hatchery, located next to Lake Kokanee, is dedicated to rearing spring Chinook, winter-run steelhead and coho.
-As of early 2019, we were incubating more than 500,000 of the three species combined.
+Our first spring Chinook returned in 2018.

 - North Fork Powerhouse and Fish Passage Facility